 The main Chilean thing is the addition of dulce de leche to the batter, this make for a cake mellow and addictive.

-But don’t get lost on the name, this is a fruitcake that will change you for the better.
+Don’t get lost in the name; this is a fruitcake that will change you for the better.

-Makes 4 cakes of about 1 Kg each
+Makes 4 cakes of about 1 Kilogram each